masa-finance/masa-identity-protocol/README.md

 # Masa Soul Bound NFT API

-In order to seamlessly interact with the Masa Sould Bound NFT API.
+In order to seamlessly interact with the Masa Soul Bound NFT API.
 Masa implements an API that is used to perform all actions on the deployed SBT smart contract.
 The Masa SBT contract is upgradable.
 The required actions are as follows:

-# Mase Soul Bound NFT base URI
+# Masa Soul Bound NFT base URI

 `https://api.masa.finance/v1.0/{endpoint}/{id}.json`